Our liver disease team includes

 - Oxidative stress inside liver cells

-End-stage NAFLD accounts for 4 to 10 % of all Liver Transplants.
+End-stage NAFLD accounts for 4 percent to 10 percent of all

 Nonalcoholic steatohepatitis, or NASH, can result from NAFLD.
 NASH refers to a disease that causes inflammation and scarring in the liver.
 Over time, this can result in permanent hardening of the liver tissues, the last stage of liver disease known as cirrhosis.
 At the point that cirrhosis develops, your liver will have difficulty performing its normal functions, which can cause serious illness and even death.